-So what about OUR choices today?
-Whom are we serving in our lives?
-We can go along on our merry or not-so-merry ways, making it as well as we can until we finally die, OR, we can choose to live for God.
+We can go along on our merry or not-so-merry ways, making it as well as we can until we finally die, OR, we can choose to live for God, which means a faith adventure with the God who knows us and loves us.
 Yes or no, that's the choice.